What can you not cook in an air fryer? 14 things you should never put in your air fryer

 Air fryers have seen a surge in popularity in recent years, and it's no surprise given that they're cheap to run, can cook food in minutes, and are easy to clean too.
-If you're the lucky owner of one of the best air fryers out there, you probably already know about the foods you can cook in an air fryer, or are armed with the best air fryer cookbooks to help you out.
+If you're the lucky owner of one of the best air fryers out there, you probably already know about the foods you can cook in an air fryer, and have a go-to list of the best air fryer recipes that you can whip up for the family in no time.

 What can you not cook in an air fryer?